accountinglib/accountinglib/README.md

 Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.

+The goal is to provide an open, standards-based accounting toolkit that makes financial data verifiable, transparent, and trustworthy across systems.

 ## Requirements
 Accountinglib requires Java 21.